 Undelivered absentee ballots found in dumpster in Kentucky

 LOUISVILLE, Ky.
-(AP) — Postal inspectors are investigating the discovery of 112 unopened absentee ballots inside a dumpster in Kentucky.
+(AP) - A U.S. Postal Service worker is no longer employed there following an investigation into the discovery of 112 unopened absentee ballots inside a dumpster in Kentucky.
 News outlets report a contractor found the ballots in eastern Jefferson County on Thursday.
-The ballots had not been filled out and were intended for voters in the 40299 zip code.
+The ballots had not been filled out.
 U.S. Postal Service Office of the Inspector General Special Agent Scott Balfour said in a statement the ballots were returned to the Postal Service to be properly delivered.
-An official says voters who don’t receive an absentee ballot by Oct.
-28 can go to any polling site, sign an affidavit saying they did not receive the ballot and vote in person.
+Balfour said Friday the individual is no longer employed by the Postal Service and the case has been turned over to the U.S. attorney’s office, Balfour said.